 A visa for people who will be participating in an exchange visitor program in the U.S. This visa is usually given to students or scholars who are participating on an exchange program or who intend to study in a non-degree program.

 What You Need to Send to Juniata College

 To apply for your visa you will need to have a Form I-20 (if applying for an F-1 visa) or a Form DS-2019 (if applying for a J-1 visa).
 Either an I-20 or a DS-2019 form will be sent to you by Juniata College.
 These forms contain your personal information such as name, date of birth, address, the area of study and level of education you will pursue in the United States, and also the estimated cost of the program.
 It is important that you read the I-20 or DS-2019 form carefully as you are required to sign that you understand your rights and responsibilities specific to the kind of visa you will hold.
-In order for Juniata College to send you an I-20 or a DS-2019 form, you will need to send the following documents to the Center for International Education at Juniata College:
+In order for Juniata College to send you an I-20 or a DS-2019 form, you must complete the online application.
+The following documents will be needed to process your immigration documents:

 - Photocopy of the passport photo page - This is usually the first page of your passport and carries your photo and personal information such as Name, Date of Birth, Place of Birth, etc.